niles87/huffpost-scraped/README.md

 To run the application locally first clone this repository to your local machine then run `npm install`.
 Once dependencies have been installed insure that `mongoDB` is installed on your machine.
 Navigate to the root of the project then in the terminal run `npm start` and navigate to `http://localhost:4000` in your browser.
-Otherwise to use the application on the web [here](https://quiet-shelf-47328.herokuapp.com/ "Heroku Deployed Page")
+Otherwise to use the application on the web [click here](https://quiet-shelf-47328.herokuapp.com/ "Heroku Deployed Page")